lawrenceding/vim/README.md

 ```
 ####8.add fonts for airline fancy
 Got the powerline font from https://gist.github.com/qrush/1595572
-and don't need to download manual, it's in the repository already.
+and don't need to download manually, it's in the repository already.
 ```
 mkdir ~/.fonts
 cp ~/.vim/fonts-for-airline/Inconsolata-dz-Powerline.otf ~/.fonts